akontogeo/Group22_EasyLearn_Frontend/README.md

 # EasyLearn Frontend

-Production-ready React frontend for the EasyLearn educational platform.
+Production-ready React frontend for the Easy-Learn educational platform.
 Built with Create React App and connects to the backend API running on port 5000.

 ## Features